Windsurf-Samples/windsurf-walkthrough/walkthrough/README.md

 # Windsurf Editor Modalities

-> **Note**: This set of sample instructions is intended for the Windsurf Editor.
+> **Note**: This walkthrough is intended for the Windsurf Editor.
 If you are using the Windsurf Plugins/Extensions, your Windsurf Tab and Cascade experience may vary.

-Windsurf provides three primary modalities for AI-assisted development:
+Windsurf provides three primary modalities for AI-assisted development.
+First time in Windsurf?
+Explore the modalities below for hands-on examples and real user flows.

+For full documentation on Windsurf modalities, see the [Windsurf Documentation](https://docs.windsurf.com/windsurf/getting-started)

 ## 1. [Windsurf Cascade](./cascade.md)

-Cascade is a collaborative, agentic AI assistant that represents the evolution of traditional chat assistants.
-It's designed for complex, multi-step tasks and deep code analysis.
+Explore Cascade to experience Windsurf's collaborative, agentic experience.

-### Key Features
+### Key Takeaways:
-- **Code Analysis**: Analyzes codebases, explains code, and suggests improvements
-- **Multi-tool Integration**: Access to terminal commands, file editing, and browser previews
-- **Context-Aware**: Understands recent terminal outputs and browser interactions
-- **Workflow Automation**: Supports custom workflows for repetitive tasks

-### Common Use Cases
-- Complex refactoring across multiple files
-- Debugging build errors and test failures
-- Project-wide code analysis
+In this walkthrough, you’ll see how Cascade can help you:
-- Deployment and infrastructure tasks
+- Plan and execute complex programming tasks with ease
+- Turn multi-step workflows into simple, customizable prompts
+- Effortlessly pull context from across your workspace right when you need it

 ## 2. [Windsurf Command](./command.md)

-Command is an inline AI-assisted code editing feature focused on quick, targeted code improvements.
-It reduces low-entropy keystrokes for small-scoped tasks.
+Explore Command to experience a fast, inline AI-powered code assistant.

-### Key Features
+### Key Takeaways:
-- **Inline Editing**: Quick code modifications through popup interface
-- **CodeLens Integration**: Direct access to common actions via editor breadcrumbs
-- **Terminal Integration**: Natural language package management
-- **Follow-up Refinement**: Iterative improvements through follow-up prompts

-### Common Use Cases
-- Code cleanup and refactoring
-- Adding documentation
+In this walkthrough, you’ll see how Command can help you:
+- Instantly edit and refactor code directly in the editor
-- Installing packages in the terminal
+- Generate proper CLI syntax in the terminal using natural language
-- Code style improvements

 ## 3. [Windsurf Tab](./windsurf-tab.md)

-Tab is an intelligent code completion tool that speeds up coding through context-aware suggestions and automated actions.
+Explore Tab to accelerate your coding with intelligent, context-aware autocompletions.

-### Key Features
+### Key Takeaways:
-- **Smart Autocomplete**: Context-aware code completions
-- **Supercomplete**: Multi-line code block suggestions
-- **Tab to Jump**: Intelligent cursor positioning
-- **Tab to Import**: Automatic dependency management

-### Common Use Cases
-- Code pattern completion
-- Boilerplate generation
-- Smart code navigation
-- Dependency imports

-## Best Practices

-### When to Use Each Modality

-- **Use Cascade** for:
-  - Complex, multi-step tasks
-  - Cross-file changes
-  - Project-wide analysis
-  - Deployment and configuration

-- **Use Command** for:
-  - Quick, single-file edits
-  - Code cleanup
-  - Adding documentation
-  - Package management

-- **Use Tab** for:
+In this walkthrough, you’ll see how Tab can help you:
+- Accept completions and automate repetitive code patterns with a single keystroke
-  - Rapid code completion
+- Effortlessly jump between code sections using next-intent prediction
-  - Repetitive patterns
-  - Import management
-  - Navigation between related code sections
+- Generate suggestions before, after, and between lines of code

 ## Getting Started